Strategic CQT

 During a press conference on May 18, 2021, Premier François Legault presented his long-

-awaited deconfinement plan.
+deconfinement plan.
 It is a gradual one that shows us the various stages of this

 deconfinement over several weeks, including for cultural activities.